PaulLockhart/address-to-coordinates/README.md

                             confident your inputs are all only valid you can skip the validation and save time/api calls

 ### To run the program after setup:
-* To get the coordinates for a single location, type `$ python3 address-to-coordinates.py location_to_check`
+* To get the coordinates for a single location, type `$ python3 address-to-coordinates/address-to-coordinates.py location_to_check`
-* If you wish to supply a file, instead type `$ python3 address-to-coordinates.py -f your_input_file.csv`
+* If you wish to supply a file, instead type `$ python3 address-to-coordinates/address-to-coordinates.py -f your_input_file.csv`
-	* Your input file should be a newline-delimited list of location strings (either valid addresses, or locations to search for)
+	* Your input file should be a newline-delimited list of location strings (either valid addresses, or locations to search for), located in the parent folder (`address-to-coordinates`)
 	* The first line of the CSV should have a name for the column, such as Addresses
 	* an example input CSV can be found in `address-to-coordinates/docs`